daijingz/Frontend_Applications/README.md

 :smiley: **Testing** (Ensuring each program has good, expected performance)

-There are a lot of sub-projects that have not been uploaded, please give the author more time.
+There are a lot of sub-projects that have not been uploaded, please give the author more time to update.

 <p align="right">
   <a href="#top">